Getting Started with MOAR

 Your pipeline doesn't need any special configuration for MOAR.
 Just create a normal DocETL pipeline.

-Step 2: Create an Evaluation Function
+Step 2: Write an Evaluation Function

 How Evaluation Works